Less important synonyms are words that describe things that do not matter much. In very simple English, less important means not a big deal.

 Examples:

-- Noise stayed in background.
+- Noise stayed in the background.

-- Problems faded to background.
+- Problems faded into the background.

 Little